grscwf/twin-mt/nero-dev-guide.md

   that might be possible during play.
 - This can take several seconds.
 During computation, the button will show how many states it has left to consider.
+- The variants are shown with approximate outlining of diffs.
+  - Red outline is text that is different from the next variant.
+  - Green outline is text that is different from the previous variant.
+  - Yellow outline is text that is different from both next and previous.
+  - The diff is not minimal.
+It does a cheap comparison of dom structure that happens to work most of the time. because of the way SugarCube adds debug info when rendering in debug mode.
 - The variants shown will have live links, but clicking on those links will probably not have a sensible result.
 Compute-variants does